Tangerine-Community/Tangerine/server/src/scripts/generate-uploads/README.md

 # Generate-uploads

 This script creates 2 docs for each iteration of the batch, depending on the alternativeTemplate.
 Default is an example doc and a user-profile doc.
+If the alternativeTemplate is 'case-mother', the app opens the templates from the response-templates dir in the groupName.

 Usage:
 ```